Cool ice bars in Scandinavia

 Here, you can stay overnight in an icy igloo at the Snowhotel and, of course, have a drink at the bar, with its serving bar and tables made of ice and a snowy floor, or eat at the ice restaurant.

-Non-residents can visit year-round: the admission fee includes access to the whole hotel, plus a visit to the en-site reindeer, huskies and puppy farm.
+Non-residents can visit year-round: the admission fee includes access to the whole hotel, plus a visit to the resident reindeer and huskies.

 Magic Ice bars